nabinem/php-assisted-transfer-with-BXML/README.md

 First you'll want to get a phone number.
 See [here] (http://ap.bandwidth.com/docs/how-to-guides/buying-new-phone-numbers/) for ways to buy a phone number.

-Next, use the Heroku url to create an application in the App Platform dev console. see [here] (http://ap.bandwidth.com/docs/how-to-guides/configuring-apps-incoming-messages-calls/) for a detailed example of how to set up an application.
+Next, use the Heroku url to create an application in the App Platform dev console.
+See [here] (http://ap.bandwidth.com/docs/how-to-guides/configuring-apps-incoming-messages-calls/) for a detailed example of how to set up an application.
 Paste the Heroku url in the Call Url field and append the php file, assisted_transfer.php, to it.
 It will look like the following:

 ![App screenshot](https://github.com/BandwidthExamples/php-assisted-transfer-with-BXML/blob/master/appscreenshot.png)

-# IMPORTANT - make sure the the Callback HTTP method is set to GET.
+# VERY IMPORTANT - Make sure the the Callback HTTP method is set to GET.
 This tells the App Platform to retrieve XML from the url.

 Now add a phone number to the app by clicking the Add Phone Number button and selecting your phone number.